New iPhone app offers rewards for exercising

 Other upcoming plans for the app include a contextual notification system to increase engagement.
 For instance, if the app detects that a user is motivated by competition, it will notify them when their friends have surpassed them in the game.

-A similar app called Earndit is also available on the App Store and has partnered with some of the same prize providers.
+A website, called Earndit, has partnered with some of the same prize providers.
 Other popular fitness apps include Runkeeper and Nike+, which count calories and map trails, but do not provide prizes as incentives.

 Nexercise is available worldwide on the App Store.